Synn-Arch/TransitAccessibility/README.md

 3. (Optional) Add amenity data in:
    `data/amenities/all_scores.json`

-If no amenity data is provided, the pipeline still executes normally.
+If no amenity data is provided, the pipeline still executes without evaluating quality score.

 #### 2-1.
 What Is GTFS & How to Get It